-As the Commission has noted above, there is also considerable interest in the 3.4-3.8 GHz band.
-This is due to the large amount of spectrum available in the band, the global trend towards making this band available and the expectation of early 5G availability in this band.
-Within the region, the Commission notes that the focus is on the 3.4-3.7 GHz part of this band.
-Although there are currently multiple band plan options available, the Commission considers that two of those band plan options are most likely to gather broader support:
+As the Commission has noted above, there is also interest in the 3.6 - 3.8 GHz band.
+This is, as for the 3.4 - 3.6 GHz band mentioned in section 3.1 above, due to the large amount of spectrum available in the band, the global trend towards making this band available and the expectation of early 5G availability in this band.
+Within the region, the Commission notes that the focus is on the 3.4 - 3.6 GHz part of this band.